shawntabrizi/shawntabrizi.github.io/_posts/2018-01-10-set-azure-service-health-alerts-programmatically-using-powershell.md

 }
 ```

-<p>The ARM template is actually pretty powerful in terms of the logic that it can resolve.
+The ARM template is actually pretty powerful in terms of the logic that it can resolve.
 You are not limited to only these 3 options when customizing the alert.
 You can pretty much add logic to any attribute which exists in the activity log.
 However, if you customize the JSON template too much, you might break the UX in the Azure portal.
-This is not a big deal, but can cause problems loading the alert in the portal, and if you do ever update the alert in the portal, you will likely lose all of your custom logic.</p>
+This is not a big deal, but can cause problems loading the alert in the portal, and if you do ever update the alert in the portal, you will likely lose all of your custom logic.

-<h2>Creating a new alert using PowerShell</h2>
+## Creating a new alert using PowerShell

-<p>Now that you have your ARM template created, creating a new activity log alert in your subscription is relatively easy.
-Using the <code>AzureRM</code> module, run the following:</p>
+Now that you have your ARM template created, creating a new activity log alert in your subscription is relatively easy.
+Using the `AzureRM` module, run the following:

 ```powershell
 Login-AzureRmAccount